boldport/boldport-club-community/README.md

 * as a non-member, how can I get a better sense of what the boldport club is about?
 And what I could I expect to be doing if I joined?

-Proposition: there's a missing a **community site** to supplement the existing bolport pages - a central archive of information shared by members that is the *goto* destination for:
+Proposition: there's a missing a **community site** to supplement the existing boldport pages - a central archive of information shared by members that is the *goto* destination for:
   - members starting a project build, to get inspired and informed by what others have done
   - members to share their builds, guides and pictures/videos in a permanent repository
   - a source of links for posting on other platforms